swennemans/building-your-own-reactjs/02-building_basic_vdom/08-adding_state.md

 }
 ```

 Let's take a look at the new `updateComponent()` function.
-If needed we update the local state.
-Then we will call
+If the state is updated, we update the local state.
+Then we will call the `render()` function to retrieve
+the `nextRenderedElement`.
+This element consists of one or more `vNode(s)` and may or not
-the `render()` function to retrieve the `vNodes`.
-The `vNodes` may or may not been affected by the state change.
-We
+may not been affected by the state change.
-now have a `nextElement` and `prevElement`.
+We now have a `nextRenderedElement` and `prevRenderedElement`.
+We've nameed them like this. because it are the
+results of calling `render()`.

-Both of these element's are `vNodes` and we know which shapes they can have.
-For learning purposes we
+Both of these elements are a `vNode` and we know which shapes they can have.

-call the `mount` function with our `newElement`.
+For learning purposes we call the `mount` function with our `nextRenderedElement`.
+Let's see
+what happens!

 ```javascript